 Attorney Lucy Hebron

-I am Lucy Hebron, and I am the attorney who will be working with you personally to advise and guide you in this difficult time.
-I do not hand my cases off to associates or paralegals, thus ensuring that you receive experienced, professional, and compassionate service throughout the legal process.
+I am Lucy Hebron, and my team and I will be working with you personally to advise and guide you in this difficult time.
+Together, we ensure that you receive experienced, professional, and compassionate service throughout the legal process.

 Over the years, I have represented individual clients from all walks of life as well as corporate clients (oil & gas, airlines, retail merchants, shipping lines, etc.), which has always kept my work interesting and varied.
 No two clients are alike: each case is different and, therefore, no two cases are alike.
 What worked for a friend or a neighbor in their situation may not work for you in your current situation.

-I work with you to help solve your legal problem in a manner that works for you and your family.
-If your problem is finances and you end up needing to file bankruptcy (chapter 7), I am with you the whole way from start to finish.
+My team and I work with you to help solve your legal problem in a manner that works for you and your family.
+If your problem is finances and you end up needing to file bankruptcy (chapter 7), we are with you the whole way from start to finish.

-I make myself available to you to answer all of your questions in a timely manner, usually within one business day.
-I work proactively, informing you of each step of the legal process.
+We make ourselves available to you to answer all of your questions in a timely manner, usually within one business day.
+We work proactively, informing you of each step of the legal process.
 Bankruptcy fees range from $1,800 to $3,500 per case, based on individual circumstances (the average attorney's fee is $2,000 plus the other fees that go along with a bankruptcy).
-For other types of cases, I provide you, when possible, with an accurate estimate of my fees in advance, as well as providing you regular fees statements, so that you always know what to expect.
+For other types of cases, we provide you, when possible, with an accurate estimate of our fees in advance, as well as providing you regular fees statements, so that you always know what to expect.

-If you are experiencing some of the financial warning signs, don’t wait any longer.
+If you are experiencing some of these financial warning signs, don’t wait any longer.
 Call and schedule an office visit to explore your options.
 Take the first step to your financial freedom.

 University of Houston Law Center, J.D.
 (Houston, Texas)